fineanmol/plant-tree/README.md

-🌴 Updated on Sun, 13 Apr 2025 09:40:45 GMT
+🌱 Updated on Sun, 13 Apr 2025 16:56:35 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."